KWR-Water/pysimdeum/docs/population.md

         * `ww_profile`: A DataFrame with aggregated flow and nutrient concentrations.

 ### Requirements
-The `Population` module requires the following input datasets.
+The `Population` module requires the following input datasets:
 * Subcatchments:
     * Geospatial file with subcatchment geometries and unique IDs.
 * Boundaries: